The Human Body is an incredible complex machine.

 few or no symptoms.
 Others may have shortness of breath, feel tired, or

 have swelling of the legs due to heart failure.
 An irregular heart beat

 may occur as well as fainting.
 Those affected are at an increased risk of

 Heart Disease Symptoms

 million Americans, costs the country $30.7 billion every year

 Scientists create Heart Cells better, faster and stronger

-a protein that in humans is encoded by the GATA4 gene.
+that in humans is encoded by the GATA4 gene.

 also known as MADS box transcription enhancer factor 2, polypeptide C is a